 As an option, information such as the telephone number is possible, so that we can contact you in this way if you have any questions.
-The legal basis for processing is the contract concluded with us under Article 6 (1) of a lite. b GDPR.
+The legal basis for processing is the performance of our contract with you.

 In the event of an alarm triggered by you or for routine service and maintenance purposes, we will try to reach you by phone.
 For these purposes, we collect the following data:

-Emergency contacts will only be contacted if an alarm is raised and we will not be able to reach you.
+Emergency contacts will only be contacted if an alarm is raised and we are unable to reach you.
 Emergency contacts can be your partners, family members, neighbours, friends or co-workers.
 The following data of the emergency contacts are collected:

 If you provide us with personal information about these individuals, you must inform us that these individuals have agreed that their personal information can be used for the purpose of using it as your emergency contact person.
 You also state that this is in your and our legitimate interest.
 We will process this personal information to the extent permitted under the terms of this Privacy Notice.
 If after we have collected the personal data of your emergency contacts and they do not already have the information that we process their data, we will contact them and provide them with our privacy notice.